dataviz-gc/intro-dataviz-summer18/github.md

 Now, we want to link this page from our landing page.

 Return to our root directory by clicking on the name of the repository at the top of the page.
-Open your index.md file, and select the `Edit` button
+Open your `index.md file``, and select the `Edit` button

 ![git](https://github.com/dataviz-gc/intro-dataviz-summer18/blob/master/img/git8.png)

-Add to your file a header using:
+Add a title to your file using one hash tag (this makes Header size 1-the biggest):

-`# Header`
+`# My first blog post`

 Add a subheader with either 2, 3, or 4 hashtags (depending on what size you want it).
-And add a link to blogpost1.md by enclosing the linked words in square brackets, and the location of the file in parentheses after it (./ tells this file to look for a file in the same level of the document tree).
+And add a link to blogpost1.md by enclosing the linked words in square brackets, and the location of the file in parentheses after it (./ tells this file to look for a file in the same level of the document tree - NOTE the forward slash!
+A backslash will find the *file* - not the page).

 `### [311 Visualization](./blogpost1.md)`